nwendling/kubernetes/docs/design/job_controller.md

 ```

 Current ReplicationManager will be reused and extended to provide a generic management for all controller types.

+Not sure about that, I'd rather propose writing one from scratch.

 The job controller will on a recurring basis perform the following actions: